buddycloud/buddycloud-server-java/README.md

 DATABASE="jdbc:postgresql://localhost:5432/buddycloud-server?user=buddycloud&password=tellnoone"
 ```

-The server will then use the database values to configure itself.
+The server will then use the database values to configure itself, the `configuration.properties` file will be ignored.

 ## Additional content-type plugins
 The buddycloud server supports validation of custom content types by means of a plugin system.
 By default the buddycloud server supports Atom content.
 Additional content types can be supported by creating an appropriate validator and packaging it as a plugin.